Herder Memorial Trophy: Herder finals appearances

 A. In 1957 the Herder Finals series was not played.
 Two teams entered the Section 'A' playoffs in 1957 but after Bell Island withdrew before the finals started, NAHA decided to award the Herder Trophy to the Grand Falls Andcos by default.

 Cliff Gorman Memorial Award winners

 In 2005 Hockey Newfoundland and Labrador established the Cliff Gorman Memorial Award to be presented annually to the most valuable player (MVP) for his team during the Herder finals series.
 A native of Prince Edward Island, Cliff was instrumental in promoting hockey in Corner Brook and in Newfoundland and Labrador since moving there in 1955.
-Cliff Gorman was inducted into the Newfoundland & Labrador Hockey Hall of Fame in 1996 in the building category.
+Cliff Gorman was inducted into the Newfoundland & Labrador Hockey Hall of Fame in 1996 in the builder category.